docker-archive/classicswarm/docs/provision-w-machine.md

 You can use Docker Machine to provision a Docker Swarm cluster.
 Machine is the Docker provisioning tool.
 Machine provisions the hosts, installs Docker Engine on them, and then configures the Docker CLI client.
-With Machine's Swarm options, you can also quickly configure a Swarm cluster as part of this provisiong.
+With Machine's Swarm options, you can also quickly configure a Swarm cluster as part of this provisioning.

 This page explains the commands you need to provision a basic Swarm cluster on a local Mac or Windows computer using Machine.
 Once you understand the process,